Ailsa Craig: Facilities

 Fishermen seem to have used the island for centuries, first being noted in 1549 and it is recorded that they even at one time slept beneath sails stretched over hollows on the beach.

-A fishermen's cottages row was under construction in the 1840s.
+A row of fishermen's cottages was under construction in the 1840s.
 However, the main developer died, and the project was abandoned, with the area used instead as a walled kitchen garden until the gasworks was built.

+Owners

 The island seems to have been a part of the Barony of Knockgarron that lay in the Parish of Dailly and the then holder, Duncan of Turnberry, Earl of Carrick established the abbey of Crossraguel and endowed it with the island of Ailsa Craig to "provide for their table".
-The barony passed through several hands until it became the property of the third Earl of Cassilis in 1548.
+The barony passed through several hands until it became the property of the third Earl of Cassillis in 1548.

+Apart from 2 ha sold to the Northern Lighthouse Board in 1883, since the 16th century the island has belonged to the Earls of Cassillis.
+In 1831, Archibald Kennedy, 12th Earl of Cassillis, was created the first Marquess of Ailsa, taking the title from Ailsa Craig.

+In May 2011, it was announced that the island was for sale by Charles Kennedy, 8th Marquess of Ailsa, with an asking price of £2,500,000, but as of March 2013 it was unsold and the price was "offers over £1,500,000".
+It was reported in December 2013 that an unnamed environmental trust had placed a formal bid, and in April 2014 the National Trust for Scotland was reported to be considering a bid.
+As of 2020, the island was still owned by David Kennedy, 9th Marquess of Ailsa and was leased by the Royal Society for the Protection of Birds until 2050.

+Four cottages, a shed, a railway, a winch house, the main pier, and an area of adjacent land are now in the ownership of the Scottish Indian businessman Bobby Sandhu.
+Mr Sandhu purchased this registered title buildings and land for £85,000 from the Argyll Group plc.
+Mr Sandhu stated he wished to build a five-star hotel on the land (Title: AYR24617).
+However, the planning system apparently prevented this development.

 History

 In 1590 the shipping of the Clyde was disrupted by pirates who were said to be Highlanders, quha lyis about Ailsay.

-In 1831, The 12th Earl of Cassilis became first Marquess of Ailsa, taking the title from the Craig, which was his property.